-Policies are adopted to provide ongoing guidance and direction to local officials.
-They provide a basis for making decisions in implementing the comprehensive plan, including achieving the Community Vision and appropriately addressing the Community's Needs and Opportunities.
+Policies are adopted to provide ongoin guidance and direction to local officials.
+They provide a basis for making decisions in Imparating the comprehensive plan, including achieving the Community Vision and appropriately addressing the Community's Needs and Opportunities.

-These policies have been reviewed and approved by Pickens County and each of the municipalities: City of Jasper, City of Nelson, and Town of Talking Rock.
+These policies have been review of a ld approved by Pickens County and each of the municipalities: City of Jasper, City of Nelson, and Town of Talking Rock.